 - Blue fruit (blueberries, blackberries)

-- Salty: Serve blue chips with salsa and sour cream
+- Salty: Serve blue chips & veggies with salsa and sour cream

-- White sour cream or sour cream dip
+- White sour cream, sour cream dip, or tzatziki sauce

 - Blue corn tortilla chips